joshling1919/skills-crawler/README.md

 it once.
 2. On Indeed, since sponsored postings seem to be showing up multiple times, I try to ignore them by not selecting anything with class '.jobtitle'.

+**Current Development Approach**
+1. Reference the MERN.io quick setup app as an example of a fully-fledged MERN application.
+2. Incrementally build out the different parts of this app on a smaller scale.

+Plan of attack:
+1. Fully set up Express
+2. Set up express to communicate with MongoDB through Mongoose
+3. Set up React to talk to Express
+4. Add D3 to render the data